LucidWebTechnology/myportfolio/README.md

-# This is a portfolio site # myportfolio
+# This is a portfolio site of a imaginary person, prepared as a part of my Front-End Developer Certificate program.

 I did this homework for the completion of IBM Front End Developer Professional certificate course.